nhedlund/intrinio/README.md

         logic: How the conditions are applied using AND by default

     Returns:
-        List of tickers that meet the conditions
+        List of tickers that meet the conditions as a Pandas DataFrame

 ## Tests